nfragakis/Formulating-Emotions-in-Reinforcement-Learning-Agents/README.md

 ##### **Frustration**

 ## Content Theory Conclusions
+**Conclusions** - By modeling the structures from which humans learn in a virtual setting, we open up the possibility to understand the internal state of an agent at all times throughout this process, leading to an improvement in the understanding of how both artificial and biological agents learn through interactions with their environment.

+**Summary** - In this paper, we have detailed the framework of Reinforcement Learning, how a software agent in a virtual simulation is able to learn optimal behavior through episodic interactions with its environment.
+We discussed the many parallels between this process and the Somatic Marker Hypothesis, which details how biological entities map specific sensory inputs from environment to actions, emotions, and outcomes.
+Finally, we outline the process from which we can formulate the emotions of our artificial agents as they learn, leading to a better understanding of the internal processes and emotional states that arise in both artificial and biological agents.

 ## Walkthrough of Implementation

 ### Simulation and Scope
 <a href="https://youtu.be/EJ3LfvFKxgs " target="_blank"><img src="https://img.youtube.com/vi/EJ3LfvFKxgs/0.jpg"
 alt="Simulation Video" width="320" height="240" border="0" /></a>
 <u>Click image to view video</u>

 The initial simulation takes place in the OpenAI Gym Python library's [Bipedal-Walker Environment](https://gym.openai.com/envs/BipedalWalker-v2/).